Kull-AG/kull-generic-backend/README.md

     }
 }
 ```
+You can place this in appsettings.json as well if you don't like a separate file.

 In the "Entities" Section, the URL's are configured.
 Each entry correspondends to a URL.
 Each URL can be accessed by multiple HTTP Methods.
 Common methods are: